Târgoviște: Decline

 After the capital was finally moved to Bucharest during the rule of Constantin Brâncoveanu (1688–1714), Târgoviște lost its importance, decaying economically as its population decreased.

 Modern history

+Târgoviște was the site of the torture and execution of Tudor Vladimirescu on 7 June 1821 during the Wallachian uprising.

 Târgoviște was the site of the trial and execution of Nicolae Ceaușescu and his wife Elena on 25 December 1989 during the Romanian Revolution.
+In 2025, the military unit where the execution was held opened to the public as the Museum of Military Tradition.

 Geography

 One village, Priseaca, is administered by the city.

 Population

-In 2011, there were 79,610 inhabitants.
+In 2021, there were 66,965 inhabitants.
 According to the 2002 census, 96.6% of the inhabitants were Romanians and 2.84% Roma people.

 Transportation

 Railway

 Târgoviște is a railway node, with branches serving Titu (joining there the Ploiești and Pietroșița lines).

 Today, the city is served by multiple stations: